-Considering the high mortality associated with variceal bleeding, it is important to provide optimal evidence-based treatment to prevent rebleeding in people with a history of variceal bleeding and also improve their survival.
-Several different treatments are available; however, their relative efficacy and optimal combination are not known.
-There has been one Cochrane Review on portosystemic shunts versus endoscopic therapy for variceal rebleeding in people with a history of variceal bleeding due to cirrhosis (Khan 2006).
-There have been no previous network meta-analyses on the topic.
-Network meta-analysis allows for a combination of direct and indirect evidence and ranking of different interventions for different outcomes (Salanti 2011; Salanti 2012).
-With this systematic review and network meta-analysis, we aim to provide the best level of evidence for the benefits and harms of different treatments for the prevention of bleeding in people with oesophageal varices due to liver cirrhosis.
-If it is not possible to perform this review with network meta-analysis methods, we will instead use standard Cochrane methods to perform head-to-head comparison metaanalysis whenever possible.
+Acute variceal haemorrhage is a medical emergency and can be life-threatening.
+The short-term mortality of an episode of acute variceal bleeding is about 15% to 30% (Ioannou 2003; Gøtzsche 2008; D'Amico 2010; Rios 2015).
+Furthermore, in the context of end-stage liver disease, a variceal bleed can precipitate other features of decompensation such spontaneous bacterial peritonitis, hepatic encephalopathy, and renal impairment, all of which can result in significant morbidity or mortality for patients (Perri 2016).
+There are several different treatment approaches available for treating bleeding oesophageal varices with significant uncertainty about their relative benefits and harms.
+Although there have been Cochrane Reviews focusing on the comparison of some of the treatments for bleeding oesophageal varices (Ioannou 2003; Khan 2006; Gøtzsche 2008; D'Amico 2010; Rios 2015), there have been no previous network meta-analyses on the topic.
+Network meta-analysis allows for a combination of direct and indirect evidence and the ranking of different interventions for different outcomes (Salanti 2011; Salanti 2012).
+With this systematic review and network meta-analysis, we aim to provide the best level of evidence for the benefits and harms of different treatments for acute bleeding oesophageal varices due to liver cirrhosis.
+If it is not possible to perform network meta-analysis in this review for any of the outcomes, we will use standard Cochrane methods to perform head-to-head comparison meta-analyses whenever possible.
 We will also present results from direct comparisons whenever possible, even if we perform the network meta-analysis.